Approach Considerations

 Hyperkalemia is most pronounced in patients with excessive endogenous potassium production, which occurs in rhabdomyolysis, hemolysis, and tumor lysis syndrome.

 Hyperkalemia represents a life-threatening emergency that must be promptly and aggressively treated, primarily because of its depolarizing effect on cardiac conduction pathways.
-Symptoms may include malaise, nausea, and muscle weakness.
+Symptoms are nonspecific and may include malaise, nausea, and muscle weakness.
+A high index of suspicion and frequent measurement of serum potassium levels are therefore warranted in children with oliguric acute kidney injury.

 Serum Phosphate and Calcium

-Hyperphosphatemia and hypocalcemia frequently complicate oliguric acute renal failure.
+Hyperphosphatemia and hypocalcemia frequently complicate oliguric acute kidney injury.
 The phosphate excess is secondary to reduced renal excretion and can result in hypocalcemia and calcium phosphate deposition in various tissues.

 Hypocalcemia results from hyperphosphatemia-impaired GI calcium absorption because of inadequate active vitamin D production by the kidney, skeletal resistance to the calcemic action of parathyroid hormone, and coexistent hypoalbuminemia.